ikding/data_sci_job_search/slideshow.md

 1. What would be my main responsibility if I am hired?
 What are some of the example projects I may be working on?
 2. What is your day to day like?
 3. What are the personal attributes that set a successful employee apart from others?
-4. What does a successful first‐year look like for new hire in this position?
+4. What does a successful first-year look like for new hire in this position?
 5. How did you start in this company / why did you decide to work here?
 6. Things that you like the most and the least about working at this company?
 7. When can I expect to hear from you after this interview?